nitin-k6/tasktracker/README.md

-Task Traker Application - README
+Task Traker Application - README  Deployed Link: https://tasktracker-hypersrot.netlify.app/

 Project Description:
 This project is a task management web application designed and implemented for Abbive.
 The application allows users to manage their tasks efficiently by providing features such as sorting tasks by priority and start/end date, filtering tasks based on various criteria including date range, assignee, and priority, and adding/deleting tasks.
 The web page is designed to be responsive, ensuring usability across different devices.